United States Capitol revolutionary war and beyond header United States Capitol

 The second interpretation is that the 2nd Amendment's purpose does not only refer to the state's need for security, but to individual self-defense.
 This argument relies on precedent in English common law and colonial history and refers to many state constitutions and court decisions that have defined the right to bear arms as an individual right.

 All of Madison's original amendments were meant as insertions into the Constitution and not as a list at the end.
-This decision was made by Congress after he proposed them.
+The decision to add them at the end was made by Congress after he proposed them.

 2nd Amendment Supreme Court Cases

-This was a narrow 5-4 decision that said total gun bans by local governments was unconstitutional, but it did allow for some regulation of guns.
+This was a narrow 5-4 decision that said total gun bans by local governments were unconstitutional, but it did allow for some regulation of guns.
 Usually, for example, prior criminals and mentally ill people are prohibited from owning guns because they might harm someone with them.
 Many places also require registration of guns.
-In general, individuals are allowed to have guns in their homes, but cannot just carry them down the street or into public places.
-The court allowed for some of these types of regulation.
+In general, individuals are allowed to have guns in their homes, but cannot just carry them down the street or into public places without concealed carry permits.
+The Court allowed for these types of regulations.

 If you would like to read a more in depth account of District of Columbia v.
 Heller, please click here.